 Facility Inspections

-The last category we looked at is inspections.
-This facility didn't receive glowing inspections in recent years.
-As a result, we had to give it an F in this category.
-Since this data is compiled by independent government inspectors, we heavily weight negative feedback in this area.
-This really pulled down this facility's overall grade.
-When a facility has this bad of an inspection rating, you should expect some severe deficiencies on its inspection report.
+Moving on our last category of inspections, this nursing home received an F here.
+This score was very detrimental to this nursing home's overall score.
+When a facility has this bad of an inspection grade, you should expect some severe deficiencies on its inspection report.
 Severe deficiencies indicate a risk to the well being of residents.
-This nursing home was hit with a category G through L deficiency, which rank among the more severe deficiencies.
+This facility was hit with one category G through L deficiency, which rank among the more severe deficiencies.
 This generally indicates that the deficiencies uncovered by CMS had potential to cause actual harm to residents.
-Lastly, we need to point out that this facility was assessed large government fines recently amounting to over $100,000.
-This generally means that a nursing home's bad track record has been an issue for multiple years.
+Finally, we also need to point out that this place received large government fines totaling more than $100,000.
+This usually means that a nursing home's bad track record has been an issue for multiple years.

 Rating Over Time